-- 1. Develop livelihood programs and project for returning seafarers in coordination with the private sector and concerned government agencies; - 2.
-Coordinate with appropriate private government agencies in the promotion, development, and full utilization of their potentials.
+- a) Develop livelihood programs and project for returning seafarers in coordination with the private sector and concerned government agencies; - b) Coordinate with appropriate private government agencies in the promotion, development, and full utilization of their potentials.
 For this purpose, the DOLE shall be the lad implementer.
-The CDA and the TLRC shall develop among returning seafarers, technical expertise in the enterprise building and development, while the DSWD shall provide the necessary services for the effective social reintegration of migrant workers;

-- 3. Develop a matching program that will allow returning Filipino seafarers to develop business partnerships and employment options with public and private sector enterprises in the country; and - 4. provide a periodic study of the assessment of job opportunities for returning seafarers.

-SECTION 77.
-Scholarship Program.
-Qualified seafarers or their immediate descendants, who intent to pursue science and technology related courses may apply for scholarships with the OWWA which shall benefit deserving overseas seafarers and/or their immediate descendants below twenty-one (21) years of age who intend to pursue courses or training primarily in the field of science and technology.
+The CDA and the TLRC shall develop among returning Filipino seafarers, technical expertise in the enterprise building and development, while the DSWD shall provide the necessary services for the effective social reintegration of migrant workers; - c) Develop a matching program that will allow returning Filipino seafarers to develop business partnerships and employment options with public and private sector enterprises in the country; and - d) Provide a periodic study of the assessment of job opportunities for returning seafarers. - SEC.
+79. Scholarship Programs.
+Qualified seafarers or their immediate descendants, who intend to pursue science and technology related courses may apply for scholarships with the OWWA which shall benefit deserving overseas seafarers and/or their immediate descendants below twenty-one (21) years of age who intend to pursue courses or training primarily in the field of science and technology.

-The DOLE, in coordination with the CHED, shall establish a similar program for domestic seafarers within a period of three 93) years from the enactment of this Act.

-CHAPTER XVI

-ACCOUNTABILITY OF GOVERNMENT OFFICIAL AND PERSONNEL

-SECTION 78.
-Accountability of Government Officials and Personnel.
-Any government official and personnel who fails or refuse to render services (s) and/or assistance to seafarers without just cause shall, after dues notice and hearing, and if found guilty, be punished with suspension from office of not less than sixty days (60) or dismissal from the service with forfeiture of retirement and other benefits.
+The DOLE, in coordination with the CHED, shall establish a similar program for domestic seafarers within a period of three (3) years from the enactment of this Act.
+CHAPTER XVI.
+ACCOUNTABILITY OF GOVERNMENT OFFICIAL AND PERSONNEL SEC.
+80. Accountability of Government Officials and Personnel.
+Any government official and personnel who fails or refuse to render service(s) and/or assistance to seafarers without just cause shall, after due notice and hearing, and if found guilty, be punished with suspension from office of not less than thirty (30) days or dismissal from the service with forfeiture of retirement and other benefits.
+CHAPTER XVII.
+TRANSITORY PROVISIONS SEC.
+81. Implementing Rules and Regulations.
+The DOLE, in coordination with the DFA and other agencies concerned and within ninety (90) days after the effectivity of this Act, shall formulate its rules and regulations.
+SEC.
+82. Separability Clause.

-CHAPTER XVII

-TRANSITORY PROVISIONS

-SECTION 79.
-Implementing Rules and Regulations.
-The DOLE, in coordination with the DFA and other agencies concerned and within ninety $\frac{1}{1}(90)$ days after the effectivity of this Act, shall formulate its rules and regulations.

-SECTION 80.
-Separability Clause.
 If any provision of this Act is declared unconstitutional, the remaining provisions shall be continue in force.

-SECTION 81.
-Repealing Clause.
+SEC.
+83. Repealing Clause.
 All laws, presidential decrees, or issuance, executive orders, letters of instruction, rules or regulations inconsistent with the provisions of this Act are hereby repealed or modified accordingly.

-SECTION 82.
-Effectivity Clause.
-This Act shall take effect fifteen (15) days after its publication in two major newspapers of national circulation.
+SEC.
+84. Effectivity Clause.
+This Act shall take effect fifteen (15) days after, its publication in the Official Gazette or in at least two (2)

+newspapers of general circulation, whichever comes first.